muratk3n/thirdwave/en/README.md

 The `Event Text` column looks interesting.. its values r general enough.

-If grouped on it wonder how Top 10 looks.. could show interesting patterns... a weekly report maybe?
+If grouped on, wonder how Top 10 wld look.. could show interesting patterns... a weekly report maybe?

 ---